Hydrospheredata/mist/docs/use-cases/enterprise-analytics.md

   }
 }
 ````
+A full source code could be found at [https://github.com/Hydrospheredata/mist/blob/master/examples/src/main/scala/SimpleTextSearch.scala](https://github.com/Hydrospheredata/mist/blob/master/examples/src/main/scala/SimpleTextSearch.scala)

-Mist job accepts user parameters map, in our case we expect filter names and then passes those to the regular Spark program we had before.
+Mist job accepts user parameters map, in our case we expect path to the log file and filter names.
+Then we pass those to the regular Spark program we had before.

 ### (3/6) Configuring Router

-Mist provides a Router abstraction which maps incoming HTTP/Messaging requests and CLI commands into underlying Scala & Python programs with actual Mist Jobs.
-It allows building user friendly endpoints a by exposing only client specific parameters.
+Mist provides a Router abstraction that maps incoming HTTP/Messaging requests and CLI commands into underlying Scala & Python programs with actual Mist Jobs.
+It allows building user friendly endpoints by exposing only client specific parameters.
 System parameters like corresponded Java/Python classpath and Spark Context namespace are all set in Router.

 Create or edit file `./configs/router.conf` to add a router for the log search application: